 In late 2002, John Goddard, owner of world famous Mill Valley Records decided to give himself a birthday party.
 Being a fan of Bettye's recordings, he contacted Bettye and asked if she would come and perform at his party.
 He told her that he would make sure that everybody who was anybody in the area would be there.
 Amongst the many famous musical guests was Mike Kappus, president of The Rosebud Booking Agency.
 Although she hadn't had a record out in years, his belief in the power of her live show prompted him to sign her for bookings.

 After signing with Rosebud, A Woman Like Me was finally released in 2003.
-Bettye won the coveted W.C.
+Bettye won the Blues Foundation's W.C.
 Handy Award in 2004 for Comeback Blues Album of the Year as well as the Living Blues critic pick as Best Female Blues Artist of 2004.

 For the first project, Kaulkin paired her with Grammy Award winning producer Joe Henry, and suggested an album of songs written entirely by women.
 The resulting CD, I’ve Got My Own Hell To Raise, was on many critics’ “Best of 2005” lists.
 Due to an unfortunate error, the CD was never submitted to the Recording Academy for Grammy consideration.